 Block has gained tremendous press coverage for its revenue growth and the reach of its two primary components, Square and Cash App.
 Still, the company has struggled to maintain its net margin over the past several quarters and to justify its once-astronomical share price.

-Overall, shares of Block remain compelling for those confident in the company's management team to control non-operating expenses and for those willing to take a flier on the company's ability to further expand revenues.
+Overall, shares of Block remain compelling for investors confident in the company's management team's ability to control non-operating expenses and for those willing to take a flier on the company's ability to further expand revenue.